 If it is, don’t despair.
 Together, we’re going to work on a way you can get pleasure from writing a good quality, useful email newsletter which makes you money and which your readers love.

-At the end of this article there’s a free giveaway – a downloadable questionnaire for you to fill in.
+We have a handy questionnaire for you to fill in as you read through the article.
 It’ll help you work out what’s stopping you from engaging with your newsletter, and what will work best, both for you and for your subscribers.

 Section 1: Whether to Write a Newsletter